rethinkdb/rethinkdb-rs/8-architecture/2-1-5-performance-report.md

 With a single server, our query takes 59 seconds to complete.
 The automatic query parallelization in RethinkDB results in practically linear scalability, as the same query is executed in just above 4 seconds on 16 servers.
 The graph, shown in the results overview section, demonstrates the inverse execution time (queries per second) of the query.

-## Conclusion
+# Conclusion #

 We wanted to provide a reasonably comprehensive RethinkDB test that covers a variety of different workloads.
 Given limited time, we chose to use the YCSB testing framework as a reliable and community-approved means of conducting rigorous testing on our database.
 We saw that most of the tests resulted in near-linear scalability as we moved from a single RethinkdB instance to a 16 node cluster.
 Although most of the tests resulted in performance metrics that suggest linear horizontal scalability, we know that there are plenty of improvements to make as our database evolves.

-## Ongoing
+# Ongoing #

-Near to the release of this performance report, we will be releasing RethinkDB 2.3  where we will again publish our next set of performance metrics during the lifetime of the 2.3 release and additionally measure performance while scaling up to 16 servers and beyond.
+Near to the release of this performance report, we are excited to be releasing RethinkDB 2.3 with plenty of new features.
+We plan to again publish our next set of performance metrics sometime during the lifetime of the 2.3 release.
+Performance testing and publishing is a very time consuming process but we understand its importance and will be doing this regularly from now on.
+We also would like to test RethinkDB performance when scaled to beyond a 16 node cluster during our next testing cycle.
+Finally, going further we will always keep a list of previous performance reports at the end of future reports for posterity.

-### Notes
+## Notes ##

 * We were fortunate enough to receive free credits from Rackspace to perform the majority of these tests and are very grateful for their contributions to open source software.
 All of [Rackspace’s OnMetal offerings can be found here](https://www.rackspace.com/cloud/servers/onmetal).
 * We have published all relevant performance testing code and final results in the [rethinkdb/preformance-reports repository on Github](https://github.com/rethinkdb/performance-reports)